Allston Updates & FAQs

-Startup of the HUDS Dining facility in the SEC will depend on FAS/SEAS decisions for teaching in the spring of 2021.
-The self-serve micromarket on floor 3 of the SEC is expected to open in November.
+Startup of the HUDS Dining facility in the SEC cafe will depend on FAS/SEAS decisions for teaching in the fall of 2021.

-Yes, Harvard University Transportation Services is planning to operate a reduced schedule this fall that will combine fixed routes for shuttles along with on-demand van service.
-A summary of the fall schedule can be found on the Transportation & Parking website: https://www.transportation.harvard.edu/fall-2020-service (please note this is subject to change)
+Yes, Harvard University Transportation Services is planning to operate a reduced schedule this winter that will combine fixed routes for shuttles along with on-demand van service.
+A summary of the schedule can be found on the Transportation & Parking website: https://www.transportation.harvard.edu/shuttle-van-services/ (please note this is subject to change).